prosirer/numbertree/Languages/Indian Languages/Gujarati/README.md

 ### <span id="anchor-45"></span>Gujarati

 If the Vikram calendar (Amanta system) is on the birth certificate, then it should be used to calculate the Morphic Field.
-This can be found in Appendix 2 – Calendar Conversions.
+Please see the Calendar.md file in this folder for more information.

 The two consonants that make up a conjunct consonant must both be added together.
 This will be the value of the conjunct consonant itself.